AleoAlexander/private-token-workshop/README.md

 #### `.env` File
 Once you've funded your account, return back to the Leo Playground with the project loaded in and open the `.env` file.
 This file is where you can specify the network and endpoint to broadcast to, as well as the private key to sign transactions with.
 Fill in the `PRIVATE_KEY` field with the private key you just generated.

-### Fork the Submodule
-Head into the `private-token-workshop-token-template/` submodule of this repository.
-Create your own fork of that submodule.

 ### Additional Resources:
 - [Aleo Developer Docs](https://developer.aleo.org)